AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

 -->
 ## Custom Item

-When creating legend you can add your own items with any information you want to see on the legend, to do that use **itemsFormatter()** parameter.
+When creating legend you can add your own items with any information you want to see on the legend, to do that use {api:anychart.ui.Legend#itemsFormatter}**itemsFormatter()**{api} parameter.

 ```